 The 1950s saw the introduction of cluster neighborhoods; areas compartmentalized by the department.
 Introduced and influenced by German designers, the Schnelle brothers, these more advanced spaces were designed to translate as an ‘office landscape’, with desks grouped together to facilitate co-working and far less rigidity in structure.

 Swinging on from the 60s

 The mid-60s to the mid-70s saw the dawn of the action office.
 In this new age of communication centres and telephonic’s, the need for quiet arose and so cubicle culture was born.

 Portable walls, angled to form workstation areas and to, essentially, protect from excess noise, these offices lent themselves to a more private style of working, which supported greater focus, along with the making of calls.

 On into the 90s

-Across the 80s and into the 90s, the cubicle era gained further traction, with work stations often being supported by a fourth wall to allow for extra privacy with these limited spaces filled with large desks and computers.
+Across the 80s and into the 90s, the cubicle era gained further traction, with workstations often being supported by a fourth wall to allow for extra privacy with these limited spaces filled with large desks and computers.

-The birth of the ‘world wide web’ and other new technologies
+The birth of the ‘worldwide web’ and other new technologies

 As the 90s progressed so did technology.
-The internet and digital innovations has seriously changed the way we work, making the world smaller and allowing for far greater, and quicker, interaction in the last two decades.
+The internet and digital innovations have seriously changed the way we work, making the world smaller and allowing for far greater, and quicker, interaction in the last two decades.